xbeat/Machine-Learning/README.md

 Neural Turing Machines (NTMs) are a type of recurrent neural network architecture that combines the power of neural networks with the flexibility of Turing machines.
 They aim to bridge the gap between traditional neural networks and algorithm-like computations.

+## Overfitting Recognizing and Addressing Model Generalization Issues

+Understanding Overfitting

+Overfitting occurs when a machine learning model learns the training data too perfectly, including its noise and outliers, resulting in poor generalization to unseen data.
+This fundamental concept is crucial for developing robust models.

 ## Hyperparameter Optimization Using Pure Python

 Introduction to Hyperparameter Optimization